-- 4.4.1 In the event of discovery of any human remains (articulated or disarticulated, cremated or unburnt), a Ministry of Justice Licence will be obtained by Wessex Archaeology prior to any further disturbance (including where remains are to be left in situ). - 4.4.2 Excavation and post-excavation processing of human remains will be in accordance with WA protocols, and undertaken in-line with current guidance documents (e.g. McKinley 2013) and the standards set out in CIfA Technical Paper 13 Excavation and post-excavation treatment of cremated and inhumed remains.
-Appropriate specialist guidance/site visits will be undertaken if required. - 4.4.3 The final deposition of human remains subsequent to the appropriate level of osteological analysis and other specialist sampling/examinations will follow the requirements set out in the Ministry of Justice Licence.
+- 4.4.1 In the event of discovery of any human remains (articulated or disarticulated, cremated or unburnt), a Ministry of Justice Licence will be obtained by Wessex Archaeology prior to any further disturbance (including where remains are to be left in situ). - 4.4.2 Should human remains require removal, all excavation and post-excavation will be in accordance with WA protocols, and undertaken in-line with current guidance documents (e.g. McKinley 2013) and the standards set out in ClfA Technical Paper 13 Excavation and post-excavation treatment of cremated and inhumed remains.
+Appropriate specialist - 4.4.3 The final deposition of human remains subsequent to the appropriate level of osteological analysis and other specialist sampling/examinations will follow the requirements set out in the Ministry of Justice Licence.